git-town/git-town/website/src/commands/sync.md

 If the parent branch is not known, Git Town looks for a pull/merge request for this branch and uses its parent branch.
 Otherwise it prompts you for the parent.

+### Why does Git Town sometimes update a local branch whose tracking branch was deleted before deleting it?

+If a remote branch was deleted at the remote, it is considered obsolete and `git town sync` will remove its local counterpart.
+To guarantee that this doesn't lose unshipped changes in the local branch, `git town sync` needs to prove that the branch to be deleted contains no unshipped changes.

+The easiest way to prove that is when the local branch was in sync with its tracking branch before Git Town runs `git fetch`.
+This is another reason to run `git town sync` regularly.

+If a local shipped branch is not in sync with its tracking branch on your machine, Git Town must check for unshipped local changes by diffing the branch to delete against its parent branch.
+Only branches with an empty diff can be deleted safely.
+For this to work, Git Town needs to sync the branch first, even if it's going to be deleted right afterwards.

 ## Options

 #### `-a`<br>`--all`